 Since opening in 1986, more than 1000 men and women have lived at Burlington Dismas House.
 Over the years, the program has become a valuable part of the community.

 Richard Gagné, currently House Director at East Allen Dismas and Program Manager for Dismas of Vermont, Inc., was a member of the original VT Dismas founding committee and became the first Dismas House Director.
 Richard has continued to serve for over 30 years.
-Kimberly Parsons joined Burlington Dismas House in 1990 as a House Director, still leads Buell Street Dismas and is recognized for her accomplishments in fundraising and development.
+Kimberly Parsons, who joined Burlington Dismas House in 1990 as a House Director, still leads Buell Street Dismas and is recognized for her accomplishments in fundraising and development.

 Burlington Dismas Local Council